Vishruth-S/CompetitiveCode/CONTRIBUTING.md

   * Should have 2 files: `problem.md` and `solution`
   * In `problem.md`, provide detailed explanation of problem statement and constraints with at least 2 testcases and it's explanation
   * Add your solution in any language
-  * Solutions must be properly indented.
+  * Solutions must be properly indented and explained with comments

 ## Adding solutions to existing problems
 * You can contribute your solutions to any problem
 * Add it as a new file in the format solution_number eg: (`solution2`) in the respective problem folder
-* Solutions must be properly indented.
+* Solutions must be properly indented and explained with comments

 ## Documentation Contributions
 * You can improve the readme and contributing documentation